 Sri Lanka has experienced significant improvements to available infrastructure which has been recognized as a national priority by successive governments.
-These include an ambitious program to develop and completely upgrade seaports around the island, the international airport, roads in the city of Colombo and highways connecting to other parts of the country, and power and telecommunication facilities.
+These include an ambitious program to develop and completely upgrade seaports around the island, the international airports, roads in the city of Colombo and highways connecting to other parts of the country and power and telecommunication facilities.

 Sri Lanka is located at the intersection of major international shipping routes within the world’s busiest maritime transportation lanes.
 Due to this location advantage, Sri Lankan ports have continuously contributed to the development of the country.
-The Colombo Port is considered the busiest port in South Asia and according the Alphaliner Rankings 2017 is rated as the 23rd ‘Best Port in the World’.
-Able to cater to the latest ‘Triple E Class’ ships, 33 major shipping lines use the Colombo Port while 75% of port volumes are transhipment.
+The Colombo Port is considered the busiest port in South Asia and according the Alphaliner Rankings 2017 it is rated as the 23rd ‘Best Port in the World’.
+It is also capable of catering to the latest ‘Triple E Class’ ships.
+33 major shipping lines use the Colombo Port while 75% of port volumes are transshipments.

 The Bandaranaike International Airport is the main international airport in Sri Lanka, located 30 km North of Colombo, with connectivity to major routes and 100 cities around the world.
-The Mattala Rajapaksha International Airport is the second international airport, located in the Southern Province of the country.
+The Mattala Rajapaksha International Airport is Sri Lanka’s second international airport, located in the Southern Province of the country.